the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // 31
 ~~~~~~~

 JavaScript is a so called loosely typed and dynamic language.
-It's a **loosely typed language**, because a developer does not need to state the data type explicity (like in strongly type languages such as TypeScript) for a variable:
+It's a **loosely typed language**, because a developer does not need to tell the data type explicity (like in strongly typed languages such as TypeScript) for a variable:

 {title="index.js",lang="javascript"}
 ~~~~~~~